 Digital marketing for healthcare isn’t simple or straight-forward.
+Medical professionals need to realize digital marketing works.
 There are many obstacles and it’s an evolving landscape; and unless you’re a marketing professional it’s probably pretty confusing.
 Things like SEO or PPC probably aren’t priorities for most medical professionals, but they can be very effective tactics for generating new business.

 Understanding SEO and digital marketing takes time, and there are some misconceptions that exist among medical professionals.
 Some don’t think it’s important or that it won’t work, or maybe it’s a prospect that seems too expensive or time-consuming.
 It’s an understandable viewpoint, but it can also be a dangerous one.

 Consumers are shopping much smarter these days, and they’re doing a lot of it online.
 They’re researching, reading reviews, comparing prices, and so on.
 They’re looking for utility and value, and they will ultimately make decisions based on where they feel they can best fulfill their needs.

 - Don’t focus on the wrong metrics or place too much emphasis on one area (i.e. the ranking for one keyword/query).
 There are many factors and considerations that impact SEO/PPC, and it’s much more than how you rank for a handful of search queries.
 Instead focus on generating in-bound calls and website traffic.

 - Focus on generating new patients.
 You can’t track every keyword a person uses to search for a medical service, and you can’t track their entire consumer journey, but you can track calls, traffic and new patients.

 - Focus on what’s important.
 Don’t choose a PPC/SEO vendor based on price.
 There are countless options out there, but as with most other things in life, you get what you pay for.